metamn/react/content/blog/a-little-css-history/index.md

 ## Jxnblk

-Brent Jackson is a popular figure in the CSS frameworks and design systems landscape.
+Brent Jackson&mdash;Jxnblk&mdash;is a popular figure in the CSS frameworks and design systems landscape.

 His [Two Steps Forward, One Step Back](https://jxnblk.com/blog/two-steps-forward/) article offers clues how to classify&mdash;and understand the purpose of&mdash;these tools.